Prologue – A Shadow of Prophecy

 Draco snorted a little, "You'd think they'd never met someone famous before."
 He muttered, though Harry sent him a look, and he remembered his manners.
 "I take it you don't like getting gawked at?"
 Never mind that he'd done a little gawking when he'd learned Harry's identity just minutes earlier.

 "Not really, no." Harry admitted.

 He heard a young girl's voice drift through the window, "Mom, oh please…"

 "Ginny, the poor boy isn't something you goggle at in a zoo."
-Came the twins mother's voice once more.
+Came the twins' mother's voice, mirroring Draco's statement of only moments before.
 Harry wished the train would move already, closing his eyes and thinking about it like he had on a few previous occasions where he'd made something magical happen without realizing it.

 "Is he really, Fred?
 How do you know?" the woman continued.

 "Asked him."
 "Saw his scar."
 "It's really there – like lightning."